-5-

 2J.E.D.
 Esquirol (1838), p.
 351.

 3This image is based on a photograph taken by Hugh W. Diamond.
 Using an early camera, Diamond took photographs of some of the patients at the Surrey County Lunatic Asylum in the 1850s.
-He labeled this image "religious melancholy," which was a common term for scrupulosity.
+He labeled this image "religious melancholy," which usually meant scrupulosity.
 The image (a print made from the photograph) is available from the Wellcome Library.
 See also Numbers, 1986, p.
 56.

 Home Sources About